 These may be issues onboard one or both vessels involved in the collision.
 Regardless of where the issue(s) happen, all workers (and passengers) onboard each vessel have clear legal rights.
 In addition, families who lose loved ones have clear legal rights as well.
-However, asserting these legal rights isn’t easy, and victims and their families should consult with a maritime collision attorney as soon as possible.
+However, asserting these legal rights isn’t easy, and victims and their families should consult with a Houston maritime collision attorney as soon as possible.

 The compensation available to victims and families after a maritime collision depends on the specific circumstances involved.
 In most cases, victims and families will be able to pursue claims for full compensation based on Jones Act negligence or unseaworthiness.
 However, the Death on the High Seas Act (DOHSA) will apply in some cases, and there are some other possibilities as well.
 With this in mind, generally speaking, the types of compensation that may be available include: